Bylaws

 Article III: Membership

 • Section 1.
-The membership of this organization consists of all elected, appointed, and acting 45th District Democratic Precinct Committee Officers (PCOs) and district residents who are at least sixteen years of age, declare themselves to be Democrats, and pay dues.
+The membership of this organization consists of all elected and appointed 45th District Democratic Precinct Committee Officers (PCOs); precinct coordinators; and district residents who are at least sixteen years of age, declare themselves to be Democrats, and pay dues.

 • Section 2.
 PCOs are not required to pay membership dues but are encouraged to do so.
 All members are accorded equal privileges except as provided for in these bylaws or as required by state law.